 Imagine dining beneath the northern lights with an exquisitely curated, multi-course menu that features regional and local fare.
-This is Dan’s Diner, a remote culinary adventure like no other.
+This is Dan's Diner, a remote culinary adventure inspired by land and sea in the one and only Churchill, Manitoba Canada.

 The sun is just above the horizon and you can feel the temperature dropping as we board the Tundra Buggy® at Fifty Eight North.
 We climb up the stairs to board this massive, custom-built machine typically used for polar bear viewing, which will transport us across the river to the opposite snow-steeped bank.
 These heated, washroom-equipped machines have tires over 1.5 metres (5 feet) tall which allow us to navigate the rough, frozen terrain of the Canadian subarctic.
 Once we’re seated, our knowledgeable Tundra Buggy Driver introduces themself before we begin our journey.